ryanfitzer/eslint.tmbundle/README.md

   - Type: `Boolean`
   - Default: `false`

-[Coming Soon] Output fixes source for errors and warnings that ESLint can fix.
+Output fixes source for errors and warnings that ESLint can fix.
 All rules in the [documentation](http://eslint.org/docs/rules) that show a wrench icon are fixable.

 Example: